-- ❖ Assume responsibilities effective mid-January until the end of the Board of Revision sitting for the year. - ❖ Assist Chair in attending to all matters necessary for the proper operation of the Board of Revision, including performing duties as Acting Chair, or Panel Chair of another Panel, as required. - Ensure Board directives, policies and appropriate conduct are adhered to at the hearings. - ❖ Take responsibility for written decisions in accordance with established procedures in order to ensure consistency. - Carry out the responsibilities of members as set out below.
+- Assume responsibilities effective the AGM until the completion of Board duties for the year. - Participate in any required board training. - Assist chair in attending to all matters necessary for the proper operation of the Board of Revision, including performing duties as acting chair, or panel chair of another panel, as required. - Ensure board directives, policies and appropriate panel member conduct are adhered to at hearings. - Is responsible for final review of their panel's written decision(s) to ensure they are in accordance with established procedures, prior to circulation to the panel clerk and final review by the board chair.

+- To ensure records of decision are completed in a timely manner and to follow up as appropriate with the writers. - Carry out the responsibilities of members as previously set out.